your description goes here

 • Has the cats appetite changed?

-• Are they showing any other signs such as tiredness, weight loss, or vomiting?
+• Are they showing any other signs of poor cat health such as tiredness, weight loss, or vomiting?

 • Are they on any medications including worming tablets and flea control?